 This will create a variable inside the environment with the name “username” and value “Harish”.

 4.Press Send and look at the current variable by clicking the eye icon (Learn about in Environment and Variable chapter)

 Look at the variables, we have the variable username present in the environment that we created through the script.

-This way we can perform various tasks in the pre request script before execution of script without going through the process of creating and deleting variables again and again.
-There are many other tasks to perform in pre requests script that you will find inside the practice section.
+This way we can perform various tasks in the pre-request script in Postman before the execution of script without going through the process of creating and deleting variables again and again.
+There are many other tasks to perform in the pre-requests script that you will find inside the practice section.
 We will move on to the next chapter from here.

 - Use the following code to set a global variable

 - Use the following syntax to get the value of environment variable